 After setting the whole "administrative information", all input files are processed.
-The program uses the 4-parameter LS sine wave fitting using matrix operations as described in the standard and has been developed earlier [17].
-For correct iteration the program uses the same initial frequency setting as the LabView one [18].
+The program uses the 4-parameter LS sine wave fitting using matrix operations as described in the standard.
+For greater numerical stability, the calculations use singular value decomposition.
+To get the same result, the program uses the same initial frequency setting as the LabView one [18].